Black Men Shaving: How To Avoid Razor Bumps & Ingrown Hairs

 Ah, razor bumps.
-There’s no man on earth who welcomes the sight (and feel) of them.
+There’s no man on earth who welcomes the sight (and feel) of them, they all want to know how to avoid razor bumps and how to avoid ingrown hairs.
 Way to ruin the usual pleasure of grooming yourself properly…

 Unfortunately, black men have it especially bad with ingrown hairs and bumps.

 I’ve mentioned before that I worked as a barber for a few years.
 Most of my African American clients suffered from razor bumps.
 Sometimes the issue was lack of any prep work before shaving.
 Other times they had tried various methods, but failed to reduce the irritation.

 In this post I’ll do my best to bounce some ideas off the wall.
 Proper shaving for black males can be a bit more demanding and tricky.
 Let’s explore the issue and its possible solutions:

 Why black men suffer from razor bumps so much?